RazrFalcon/resvg/README.md

 [static](http://www.w3.org/TR/SVG11/feature#SVG-static)
 [SVG Full 1.1](https://www.w3.org/TR/SVG/Overview.html) subset, excluding [fonts support](https://www.w3.org/TR/SVG11/feature#Font).
-In simple terms: no animations, scripting and fonts.
+In simple terms: no animations, scripting and embedded fonts.

-The core idea is to make a fast, portable, small, multiple backend library.
+The core idea is to make a fast, portable, small, multiple backend library designed for edge-cases.

-It can be used as a simple SVG to PNG converted.
-And as an embeddable library to paint SVG on an application native canvas.
+It can be used as a simple SVG to PNG converter and as an embeddable library to paint SVG on an application native canvas.

 ## Why a new library?